Joanne Qina'au, PhD, MA, E-YT750

 Education and Training

-PhD, Clinical Psychology, University of Hawaiʻi at Mānoa
+- PhD, Clinical Psychology, University of Hawaiʻi at Mānoa

-Clinical Fellow in Psychology, Department of Psychiatry at Harvard Medical School, Beth Israel Deaconess Medical Center at Massachusetts Mental Health Center
+- Clinical Fellow in Psychology, Department of Psychiatry at Harvard Medical School, Beth Israel Deaconess Medical Center at Massachusetts Mental Health Center

-Research Fellow, Mechanisms Underlying Mind-Body Interventions & Measurement of Emotional Well-Being Network
+- Research Fellow, Mechanisms Underlying Mind-Body Interventions & Measurement of Emotional Well-Being Network

-Emerging Scholar, Plasticity of Well-being Research Network
+- Emerging Scholar, Plasticity of Well-being Research Network

-MA, Psychology in Education (Clinical Psychology), Teachers College, Columbia University
+- MA, Psychology in Education (Clinical Psychology), Teachers College, Columbia University

-BA, English Literature, Tufts University
+- BA, English Literature, Tufts University

-Certified Experienced Yoga Teacher E-YT750
+- Certified Experienced Yoga Teacher and Trainer E-YT750

-Certified Mindfulness-Based Stress Reduction Facilitator
+- Mindfulness-Based Stress Reduction Qualified Teacher

 Publications